Highlights, reactions, details: OU defeats Tennessee 9-0 in Women's College World Series

 OKLAHOMA CITY - No. 1 Oklahoma (58-1) defeated No. 4 Tennessee (50-9) 9-0 in the winners' bracket of the Women's College World Series on Saturday.

-OU will face the winner of No. 9 Stanford-Florida State/Washington at noon Monday on ESPN.
+OU will face the winner of Stanford-Washington at 11 a.m.
+Monday on ESPN.
 The Sooners are one win away from making the WCWS championship series.

 Here are highlights, reactions and details from the Sooners' win: